techtraits/techtraits-blog/_posts/2013-12-04-Setting-Up-Rearview-on-EC2-with-Amazon-RDS.markdown

 {% image /assets/images/rearview-setup-launch-instance-1.png alt="Rearview Launch Instance" class="pimage" width="100%" %}

 Select the instance type.
 Medium general purpose instance would be a reasonable choice.
 Continue with the setup and remember to select "Rearview" as the security group in "Step 6: Configure Security Group".
 Review the setup and launch the instance.
-It will prompt you to create key pair.
-Create a a new one for Rearview.
+It will prompt you to create a key pair.
+Create a new one for Rearview.
 Download the key pair and don't lose it, you will need the key to SSH into your instance.

 {% image /assets/images/rearview-setup-instance-setup-3.png alt="Rearview Instance Setup 3" class="pimage" width="100%" %}

 ### Step 3: Install Software

-Once the instance is ready. ssh into it and install the following dependencies and utilities:
+Next we ssh into our instance and install a bunch of dependencies:

-{% codeblock Asset Index lang:bash %}
+{% codeblock Install Dependencies lang:bash %}

 	#set permissions for rearview key
 	chmod 400 rearview.pem